Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Introduction

-Our contributions are as follows: 1) We develop a method to calculate the mean AoI of an information source for a probabilistic scheduler with given transmission probabilities and for a cyclic scheduler with given transmission patterns for GAW systems using only the first two moments of the service times.
-2) We derive the optimum cyclic scheduler for the case of two sources.
-We show that the optimum schedule is in the form of transmitting a number of subsequent updates for one of the sources followed by transmitting a single update for the other source.
-We obtain the parameters of this policy in closed-form, and show that they depend only on the first and second moments of the source service times in addition to the source weights.
-3) Based on the analytical method we have developed, we propose a heuristic search-based cyclic scheduler for the case of general number of sources.
-The proposed scheme works very effectively in comparison with optimum probabilistic scheduling.
-4) We propose additional heuristic mechanisms for reusing the proposed GAW schedulers for certain random arrival (RA) scenarios where information packets are generated according to a random process and the scheduling takes place when the server is to forward the collected information packets towards their destination.
+Our contributions are as follows: \begin{itemize} \item We develop an analytical method to calculate the mean AoI of an information source for C-GAW for a given transmission pattern using only the first two moments of the service times.
+We also develop a similar method for the P-GAW benchmark when the transmission probabilities are given. \item We derive the optimum C-GAW scheduler for the case of two sources.
+We show that the optimum schedule is in the form of transmission of a number of subsequent updates for one of the sources followed by the transmission of a single update for the other source.
+We obtain the parameters of this policy in closed form, and show that they depend only on the first and second moments of the source service times in addition to the source weights. \item Based on the analytical method we have developed, we propose a heuristic search-based cyclic scheduler called IS (Insertion Search) for general number of sources.
+We show that IS produces the optimum pattern for two-source systems whereas it outperforms other existing age-agnostic schemes for the case of larger than two sources.
+We also show through numerical examples that IS with $O(1)$ runtime complexity performs close to optimum age-aware schemes with $O(N)$ runtime complexity (for scenarios when the latter is applicable), especially for small number of users. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related} overviews the related work.
 Section~\ref{sec:systemmodel} presents the system model.
-Section~\ref{sec:analysis} develops the analytical method to obtain the system AoI when open-loop scheduling (probabilistic or cyclic) is used in a GAW status update system.
-Section~\ref{sec:twosources} derives the optimum open-loop cyclic scheduler for GAW in closed-form for the case of two sources.
-Section~\ref{sec:Nsources} gives a heuristic search-based scheduler.
-Section~\ref{sec:numerical} presents numerical results.
+In Section~\ref{sec:analysis}, we present the analytical method to obtain the system AoI for C-GAW and also P-GAW.
+Section~\ref{sec:twosources} derives the optimum C-GAW scheduler in closed form for the case of two sources.
+Section~\ref{sec:Nsources} presents the proposed IS scheduler for general number of sources.
+In Section~\ref{sec:numerical}, we provide an extensive numerical experimentation for the proposed C-GAW schedulers.
 Finally, Section~\ref{sec:conclusions} concludes the paper.